|Home » ACP » Xfile » Test Drive

 And Xfile is the only file manager for OS X that shows you everything - literally everything.
 Without exception.
 You'll be amazed - perhaps even shocked - at how much is out there that you never saw before.

-And it runs so smooth on 10.8 Mountain Lion.
+And it runs so smooth on 10.9 Mavericks.
 Like no other OS X file manager at any price.

-Xfile on 10.8 Mountain Lion has power and speed you simply can't comprehend.
+Xfile on 10.9 Mavericks has power and speed you simply can't comprehend.

 Xfile manages 'file flags' (user and system append, immutable, etc); 'sticky bits'; set user and group ID bits; it displays major and minor device numbers, inodes (CNIDs), number of links, blocks used, optimal block sizes, and file generation numbers for the superuser; it creates both hard and symbolic links.